filecoin-project/devgrants/.github/ISSUE_TEMPLATE/microgrant.md

 ---
-Name: Next Step Microgrant Application
+name: Next Step Microgrant Application
-About: Apply for a $5,000 grant to continue work on projects you've started either at a hackathon or independently.
+about: Apply for a $5,000 grant to continue work on projects you've started either at a hackathon or independently.
-Title: <Your Title Here>'
+title: <Your Title Here>'
-Labels: Micro Grant
+labels: Micro Grant
-Assignees: ErinOCon
+assignees: ErinOCon

 ---